-The information-processing model of knowledge management is constrained by its overemphasis on consistency institutionalized in the form of best practices.
+The information-processing model of knowledge management is constrained by its overemphasis on consistency institutionalized in the form of 'best practices.'
 The proposed model of knowledge management is expected to break this cycle of reinforcement of institutionalized knowledge.
 While the traditional business logic was based on a high level of structure and control, the dynamics of the new business environment demand a different model of organization design.
-Often characterized as "living on the edge of chaos," this model is characterized by its relative lack of structure and lack of external controls, as described by Kevin Kelly in Out of Control.
-It is based on only a few rules, some specific information, and a lot of freedom.
-In the proposed model, designers of organizational knowledge management systems can, at best, facilitate the organization's "self-designing."
+Often characterized as 'living on the edge of chaos', this model is characterized by relative lack of structure and lack of external controls as described by Kevin Kelly in Out of Control.
+It is based upon existence of only a few rules, some specific information and a lot of freedom.
+In the proposed model, designers of organizational knowledge management systems can, at best, facilitate the organization's 'self-designing'.
 Not only do the organization's members define problems for themselves and generate their own solutions, they would also evaluate and revise their solution-generating processes.
-By explicitly encouraging experimentation and the rethinking of premises, this process promotes reflection-inaction and creation of new knowledge.
+By explicitly encouraging experimentation and rethinking of premises, this process promotes reflection-in-action and creation of new knowledge.

-It is being increasingly realized that differences in perspectives may have a very positive role in the innovation needed for new product and service definitions.
-Characterized by some management thinkers as "creative abrasion," this view encourages the promotion of individual autonomy in experimentation and learning.
-Going beyond the NIH ("not invented here") and the "NIH yet I did it" syndromes, it encourages the questioning of all given assumptions - regardless of their legitimacy - for their ongoing and continual reassessment.
-Instead of emphasizing best practices archived in databases, this model encourages continuous pursuit of better practices that are aligned with the dynamically changing business environment.
+It is being increasingly realized that differences in perspectives may have a very positive role in innovation needed for new product and service definitions.
+Characterized by some management thinkers as 'creative abrasion', this view encourages promotion of individual autonomy in experimentation and learning.
+Going beyond the NIH ('not invented here') and the 'NIH yet I did it' syndromes, it encourages questioning of all given assumptions - regardless of their legitimacy - for their ongoing and continual reassessment.
+Instead of emphasizing 'best practices' archived in databases, this model encourages continuous pursuit of better practices that are aligned with the dynamically changing business environment.